-Hunter Harrison to join CSX Corp. as CEO: report
+Hunter Harrison to join CSX Corp. as CEO: reports

 CSX had said Mr. Harrison was seeking a four-year deal worth $300-million (U.S.).
 CSX’s share price has risen by 32 per cent since Mr. Harrison’s plans were reported in January.

-The WSJ reported on Monday afternoon Mr. Hilal will nominate five directors to the board, but provided few financial details.
+The Wall Street Journal reported on Monday afternoon Mr. Hilal will nominate five directors to the board, including Mr. Harrison and Mr. Hilal, but provided few financial details.

 CSX did not immediately respond to an interview request.
 Mantle Ridge had no comment.
+Reuters also reported the deal to appoint Mr. Harrison at CSX

 CSX recently said its CEO and chairman, Michael Ward, will retire on May 31, after 39 years at the company.
 The move ramped up speculation Mr. Harrison would take over, implementing his strategy of parking locomotives and combining rail yards to improve efficiency.